 Using this information, Hallowell's technology can help determine if and how much a brain injury really affects different cognitive and linguistic abilities even without any obvious gestural movement or vocal responses.

 Hallowell is currently refining the methods and working with university colleagues to make the technology more-user-friendly and affordable so it may eventually be used by clinicians throughout the world.
 She is leading a transnational study on aging, disability, and access to care.
-Her new book “Aphasia and Other Acquired Neurogenic Language Disorders: A Guide for Clinical Excellence” is forthcoming.
+She is the sole author of the new book, “Aphasia and Other Acquired Neurogenic Language Disorders: A Guide for Clinical Excellence.”

 She directs the Ohio University Collaborative on Aging, which brings together researchers, educators, service providers and students with aging-related interests.
 The University-wide interdisciplinary network focuses on improving the lives of older adults and optimizing quality of life across the lifespan, especially in underserved populations.